IBM/knative101/workshop/exercise-3/README.md

 ### Deploy the Fibonacci App Using kubectl and service.yaml

-1. Edit the `service.yaml` file to point to your own container registry.
+1. Edit the `service.yaml` file to point to your own container registry namespace by replacing instances of <NAMESPACE> with the container registry namespace you created earlier.

 2. Apply the `service.yaml` file to your cluster.